 - How quickly the states can distribute the vaccine (This factor is based on ongoing reporting by the state to the federal government of how many people have been vaccinated.)

-STEP 2: Those 18,600 doses are distributed to the public health departments in all 99 counties.
+STEP 2: Doses are distributed to the public health departments in all 99 counties.

 STEP 3: The public health departments inform providers in their county that a new shipment of vaccines has arrived.